bart6114/scheduleR/README.md

 By providing easy access to the scheduling of R scripts and Rmarkdown files, scheduleR tries to make automated data analytics and reporting as easy as possible.

+scheduleR is meant to be used on a server.
+It can be used locally but that mean that you have to keep a mongodb server and scheduleR running at all times.

 ![](http://i.imgur.com/fmlUpPr.png)

 ## Requirements